 Accounting for companies

-Much more complicated is the accounting of Danish companies in class B, C and D, such as:
+Much more complicated is the bookkeeping of Danish companies in class B, C and D, such as:

 - General partnership (Interessentskab – I/S);